The Soul Conductor

-The Soul Conductor (Проводник) is a 2018 Russian fantasy thriller film directed by Ilya Maksimov and starring Aleksandra Bortich, Yevgeny Tsyganov, Aleksandr Robak, Vyacheslav Razbegaev and Vladimir Yaglych.
+The Soul Conductor (Проводник) is a 2018 Russian dark fantasy film directed by Ilya Maksimov and starring Aleksandra Bortich, Yevgeny Tsyganov, Aleksandr Robak, Vyacheslav Razbegaev and Vladimir Yaglych.

 The film was released in Russia on November 29, 2018 by 20th Century Fox CIS.

 Plot

 Katya has a mystical gift, she sees ghosts.
 When her twin sister disappears, the girl alone rushes in search.
 The police insist that the sister does not exist at all, that she is the fruit of Katya's sick imagination.
 However, during the search for her sister, Katya understands that a serial maniac is operating in town, and her sister is one of his victims.
 There is still hope to save her, but in a gloomy, mystery-filled city you cannot trust anyone, even yourself.